ipython/ipython-website/index.rst

 Announcements
 =============

+- **Try IPython online**: If you want to check out IPython before installing it, you can now `test drive it <http://www.pythonanywhere.com/try-ipython/>`_ in a web browser.
+Thanks to `PythonAnywhere <http://www.pythonanywhere.com/>`_ for providing this.

 - **IPython 0.11**: We're pleased to announce the immediate release of IPython 0.11, a major new version and the result of over two years of work.
   `Download <download.html>`_ it now, or look at `what's new